alexttx/emacs-demo/README.md

 what this demo does with git submodules, or you can find it in a package archive.
 It is available at
 [Gnu ELPA](https://elpa.gnu.org/packages/gtags-mode.html),
-but only for emacs 28 and later.
+but only for Emacs 28 and later.